Good Morning Brother

 After a few minutes of contemplation, he decided he didn't care much.
 He would find out sooner or later, if it was of any importance.

 The administration building was, predictably, mostly empty of students.
 Most of them took shelter from the rain instead of pressing on like Zorian, and those that didn't often didn't live on academy grounds and thus had no reason to come here today.
 That was perfect as far as Zorian was concerned, as it meant he could be done here quickly.

-'Quickly' turned out to be a relative term – it took him two hours of wrangling with the girl working at the administration desk before he took care of all the necessary paperwork.
+'Quickly' turned out to be a relative term – it took two hours of wrangling with the girl working at the administration desk before he had taken care of all the necessary paperwork.
 He asked about his class schedule, but was told it wasn't finalized yet and that he would have to wait until Monday morning.
 Come to think of it, Ilsa had mentioned the same thing.
-Before he left, the girl gave him a book of rules that third-year students were expected to familiarize themselves with before sending him on his way.
+Before he left, the girl gave him a book of rules with which third-year students were expected to familiarize themselves before sending him on his way.
 Zorian idly flipped through the rule book while he searched for room 115, before putting it into one of the more obscure compartments in his backpack, never to be looked at again.

 An hour later, he smiled to himself as he entered a fairly spacious room.
 He was even more pleased when he realized he had his own bathroom.
 With a shower stall, no less!
 It was a welcome change from having to share a cramped little room with an inconsiderate roommate and sharing a single communal bathroom with the whole floor.
 As far as furniture went, the room had a bed, a closet, a set of drawers, a work desk, and a chair.
 Everything Zorian needed, really.